juaniten/fronius-datamanager-monitor/README.md

-Here’s the updated `README.md` file based on your requirements:

----

 # Fronius Datamanager Logger and Monitor

 This repository contains a Docker Compose stack designed to capture real-time photovoltaic (PV) production data from a Fronius inverter capable of using SolarAPI v.1.
 The stack consists of two services: